microsoft/Federal-Business-Applications/demos/AI Recruitment Accelerator App/readme.md

 # AI-Powered Job Application Evaluator (Power Platform Solution)

 This Power Apps solution allows organizations to evaluate job applicants using AI.
 It compares the applicant's resume to the job description and generates a recommendation using AI Builder.
+It is a simple but full solution to track candidates, and can be modified as desired. (unmanaged solution)

 ## Getting Started